These tips for camping with small dogs will save you a lot of stressful moments while camping.

 The biggest camping tip to remember is to do your best to prepare your dog for its new surroundings.
 If tent camping, put up the tent in your house and let them get inside to get used to it.
 This way, they’ll get the feel of the tent and start to understand what will be expected of them while camping.

 Otherwise, when you get to your cabin, let them get used to their surroundings as you would.
 Don’t just get there and lock them up.
 Let your dogs play and roam around.

-You can also set up their kennel in your tent or cabin (we did this) because they are used to that and won’t feel abandon if you do need to go somewhere that they can’t go.
-This is an easy way to keep your dog in a tent if you don’t have a ton of time to train or prepare them before your camping trip.
+Another way is to set up their kennel in your tent or cabin (we did this) because they are used to that and won’t feel abandoned if you need to go somewhere they can’t go.
+This way is easy to keep your dog in a tent if you don’t have a ton of time to train or prepare them before your camping trip.

 One of the biggest reasons people get frustrated with campers who bring their dogs is that they leave their dogs at the campsite all day long, and the dog barks the whole day.
 This isn’t good campground etiquette.
 And small dogs are yappers anyway — not good.

 If you take your dog camping, don’t leave your dog for long periods.